hailo-ai/Hailo-Application-Code-Examples/runtime/cpp/yolov5seg/README.md

 **Last HailoRT version checked - 4.14.0**

-This is a HailoRT C++ API yolov5seg detection example.
+This is a HailoRT C++ API yolov5seg detection + instance segmentation example.

 The example does the following: